 Meetings of people with stammers to describe a fire (1999 – ongoing)

-Pen and spray paint on acid-free paper.
+Ink, spray paint and lithograph on acid-free paper

 420 x 594 mm

 “The Meetings posters, a series of drawings, are very contradictory.
 They announce the particularity of the meeting (“people with stammers to describe a fire”) and yet also state that “everyone” is “welcome”.
-Taken together these two groups must coincide; everyone must be stammering.
-There’s clearly no ‘point’ to such a meeting, but the work indicates that stammering could be the perfect poetic description of a movement of flames, which is a beautiful idea.
+Taken together these two groups must coincide; everyone must be stammering!
+There’s clearly no ‘point’ to such a meeting, but the work suggests that stammering might be the perfect poetic description of a complex movement of flames, which is a beautiful idea.
 The work also presents itself as a mass-produced poster but this is an illusion since it is hand drawn.
 My activity in drawing each poster could be seen as a kind of stammering, and so I myself could be included as a stammerer in the ‘meeting’ that initially appeared so restricted.
 As this work shows, there is always a power struggle within the relations between groups of people, but the balance can be shifting, playful and provocative rather than one-sided and inert.”

 ( From Describing A Fire: A Conversation between Adam Chodzko and Mark Godfrey, in Adam Chodzko, MAMBO 2007: p84)